-TikTok’s primary audience ranges from 14 – 24, which is ideal for sports brands looking to build their fan base to a younger generation.
+Audience demographics on the app have changed significantly, but TikTok’s primary audience still ranges from 10 – 29, which is ideal for sports brands looking to grow their fan base among a younger generation.

 “I think what makes TikTok so exciting is that literally one of our biggest goals in the entire company is cultivating the next generation of fans,” says NBA Vice President of Social and Digital Content, Bob Carney.
 “It gets really, really exciting for everybody when you can reach a completely new audience.”